WulfHouse/Quarry/docs/proven/language_syntax.md

 The following syntax elements are **not** fully implemented (see `LIMITATIONS.md`):

-- ❌ Tuple literals: `(1, 2, 3)` - Not implemented
-- ❌ Tuple destructuring in variable declarations - Not fully implemented
 - ⚠️ Enum variant field binding in ownership analysis - Partial implementation

 ## Validation